gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     * Install :material-file-download:`gfwllivesetup.exe`, :material-file-download:`wllogin_64.msi` and :material-file-download:`xliveredist.msi`.
 ???+ info "Signing in"
     !!! warning ""
-        This is the same account as your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account.
+        This is using the same account as your [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account.
 Create one if you don't already have one.

-        Disable 2FA completely on the account to be able to sign in.
+        [Disable 2FA completely on the account](https://account.microsoft.com/security) to be able to sign in.
 You can turn it back on after you're signed in and set to sign in automatically.

     * Make sure you don't have :fontawesome-solid-gears:`xlive.dll` in the folder - rename it to :fontawesome-solid-gears:`dinput8.dll` if you do.
     * Open the game.